REGION 3: CENTRAL KENYA (RESEARCH AND SMALLHOLDER DAIRY SYSTEMS)

 Kenya has one of the most developed smallholder dairy systems in the world.
 There are about 1 million smallholder dairy farmers in Kenya.
 In the central part of the country the zero-grazing production system is practiced.
 The dairy farmers depend on fodder crops (Napier grass) and crop residues.
-This system is well support by research both by the National Agricultural Research System (NARS) and the International Research Centres (IRCs).
+This system is well supported by research both by the National Agricultural Research System (NARS) and the International Research Centres (IRCs).

-a) Smallholder dairy farmers including integration
+b) Smallholder dairy farmers including integration

 A dairy cooperative will be visited to see their integration of fodder production, milk production and marketing.
 The delegates will visit smallholder farmers who are members of the dairy cooperative; and households in commercial fodder production.